LLLisa/Postixo/README.md

 A simple Postgresql database viewer for linux, specifically debian and redhat distros.
-Currently works only with databases with 'USER' set to 'all' and 'METHOD' set to 'trust'.
 Developed over a week as a Stackathon projectwhile attending Full Stack Acedemy.
-My first solo project to reach this level of sophistication!

-In the Postico.exe folder, you will find downloads for debian and redhat builds.
+In the 'Downlods-Here' folder you will find executables for Debian (Ubuntu Pop!
+OS, etc) and RedHat (Fedora, Future OS, etc) distros.

-Enjoy!
+On launch, this application looks for a running postgres server called `postgres://localhost`.
+If found, it will render the default postgres database and provide a menu to render any other databases with 'USER' set to 'all' and
+'METHOD' set to 'trust'.

+Version 2.1 adds a refresh button and automatic sorting that sorts by ID (previously, sorting was done by the last time the data was updated).
+Future updates will include sorting by column paramaters.